 Seafaring Fools is in Glenelg South, in a spot owner Alistair Corston missed out on once before.
 The former boat captain has a soft spot for the area; he grew up around the corner on Ramsgate Street.

 The 61-seater cafe has an Art Deco frontage and north-facing bay windows.
 Art is beamed onto the wall by a projector.
 Compared with its seatless Grenfell Street sibling, it’s a mansion.
 Corston recruited two long-time mates, chef Ben Nash Borsa Pasta Cucina) and barista Joel Materne (Froth and Fodder.

-The usual menu staples are complemented by a few standouts, such as the pork and coriander dumplings with broth, and a Reuben sandwich.
+The usual menu staples are complemented by a few standouts, such as salt-and-pepper broccoli tacos with kim chi, and a Reuben sandwich.

-South Australian produce takes centre stage: Adelaide Hills Kanmantoo bacon, Fleurieu Peninsula free-range eggs and Pirate Life-battered onion rings.
+South Australian produce takes centre stage: Adelaide Hills Kanmantoo bacon, Fleurieu Peninsula free-range eggs and more.
 DeGroot Coffee Roasters provides the stimulants.
-Take note of what the coffee is served in, too: striking HK Living ceramics, a gift from Corston’s mates at Home Supply (in the JR’s building).
-The (almost) seaside cafe is dog and bike friendly.
+Take note of what the coffee is served in, too: striking HK Living ceramics, a gift from Corston’s mates at Home Supply.